Your area Not set — showing everywhere

 Addressed

-Katherine, a senior at Stamford High School, announced her plans to attend Boston University.
-She discussed her involvement in the IB program, varsity sports, and local volunteering.
+Katherine, a senior at Stamford High School, announced she is attending Boston University to study communication and potentially political science.
+She highlighted her involvement in the IB program and local volunteering.
 Key concern

 Board response